mrbobbytables/thegrid/README.md

 Want to get up and going as fast as possible?
 Do the following:

-Before you begin --
+##### Before you begin

-If using **Ubuntu** -- and you are not on the same version of docker as what is used in the mesos-slave containers (10/2/2015 - 1.8.2).
-Modify the compose-template in `compose_templates/host.yml` and add this entry to mesosslave:
-`/usr/bin/docker:/usr/bin/docker:ro`.
-This should fix any compatibility issues between the client and server's docker api version.
+ * For this demo, if you wish to execute everything - I suggest a single VM with more than 2 cores and at least 2gb of ram.

+ * Ensure you have docker, docker-compose, and bridge-utils installed.
+If you are on a debian based distro; this should be all that is required.

-If using **RHEL/cent/fedora** -- do the following first (**IF A VANILLA SYSTEM**):
+* If using **RHEL/cent/fedora** -- do the following first (**IF A VANILLA SYSTEM**):
+ * Install a version of docker that is **remote API** compatible with the version used in the `mrbobbytables/mesos-slave` and `mrbobbytables/jenkins-build-base` containers.
  * Add an entry to your hostfile (`/etc/hosts`) that maps `127.0.1.1` to your hostname.
- * `sudo iptables --flush` unless you have your own rules in there..in which case you're pretty much on your own.
+ * `sudo iptables --flush` unless you have your own rules in there..in which case you're on your own.

 ---

-1. Ensure you have docker, docker-compose, and bridge-utils installed.
-2. Clone this repo
+1. Clone this repo
-3. `sudo ./thegrid.sh host bootstrap pull`
+2. `sudo ./thegrid.sh host bootstrap pull`
   * pulls images
   * creates mesos0 bridge and container IPs
-  * creates openvpn config. **Note:** Follow the directions, generate a server cert and a client cert.
+  * creates openvpn config. **Note:** Follow the directions, and generate a server cert and a client cert.
 The prompts do change for client cert gen and you can't just enter through it all.
 Client config for importing will be at `local/client-<public_ip>.ovpn`.
-If you mess it up, you can regen it after the fact with `sudo ./thegrid.sh host ovpn`
+If you make a mistake, you can regen it after the fact with `sudo ./thegrid.sh host ovpn`
   * creates a customized docker-compose.yml file.
   * starts cluster (if not started, start with `./thegrid host up` or `docker-compose up -d`)
-4. Once Marathon is up and running execute the following:
+3. Once Marathon is up and running execute the following:
   * `./thegrid.sh host framework marathon post mesos-dns`
   * `./thegrid.sh host framework marathon post ovpn` (if config was made)
   * `./thegrid.sh host framework marathon post bamboo`
-5. If you did create an OpenVPN container, now would be the time to connect.
+4. If you did create an OpenVPN container, now would be the time to connect.
 The below should be available
   * Mesos-master: `master.mesos:5050`
-  * Marathon: `marathon.mesos:8080`
+  * Marathon: `192.168.111.12:8080`
-  * Chronos: `chronos.mesos:4400`
+  * Chronos: `192.168.111.13:4400`
   * Jenkins: `192.168.111.14:8888`
   * Bamboo: `192.168.111.16:8000`